allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 title: Next Steps
 ---

-So, we've already [installed ClearML's python package](ds_first_steps.md) and ran our first experiment!
+So, you've already [installed ClearML's python package](ds_first_steps.md) and run your first experiment!

 Now, we'll learn how to track Hyperparameters, Artifacts and Metrics!